 Now it’s time to hear from you: What are your thoughts on brain wallets?
 Are you using a brain wallet?
 Let me hear your experiences in the comments below!

-And if you liked this post, don’t forget to share it on Twitter and Facebook!
+And if you liked this post, don’t forget to share it on Reddit and Telegram!